MShaw1223/project/README.md

      - **Trade Entry**:
        - Once the setup is complete, you can start entering trades on the 'Trade Entry' page.

-By following these steps, you can effectively utilize FXTrax to enhance your trading journey.

 Happy trading!